3mdeb/news-and-ideas/post.md

 disassembly every now and then.
-Reverse engineering and low level debugging are pretty obvious applications for disassembly, but having worked with it a little bit more I came to conclusion that power of working on that level is much more.
+Reverse engineering and low level debugging are pretty obvious applications for disassembly, but having worked with it a little bit more I came to the conclusion that power of working on that level is much more.

 What can we get?